eschang/xmg_GC_metagrammar/README.md

 # xmg_GC_metagramar
-An xmg metagrammar for Guadeloupean Creole
+An xmg metagrammar for Guadeloupean Creole.